-In terms of the Council's cash and liquidity position, cash investments have been kept short or held in instant access accounts to support with any potential liquidity issues.
+In terms of the Council's cash and liquidity position, the average maturity of investments during the year was necessarily short to allow for continuing uncertainties over cashflow during the coronavirus pandemic.
 The Treasury function is scrutinised by the Audit & Accounts Committee.

-2020/21 Financial Performance
+2021/22 Financial Performance